wel055/cse15l-lab-reports/LabReport1.md

   The output is not an error.

 ## Share an example of using the command with a path to a directory as an argument.
-  1. cd
+  1. __cd__
       ![Image](cdtoadirct.png)

       `cd Commandcd`

   Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

   There is a folder named Commandcd within the folder CSE 15L.
 The command brings me into the file I specified (Commandcd) as after I executed cd the absolute path become /Users/wenxili/Desktop/UCSD/CSE 15L/Commandcd

   The output is not an error.

-  2.ls
+  2. __ls__
       ![Image](lsdirectory.png)

      `ls Commandls`

   Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

   There is a folder named Commandls within the folder CSE 15L.
 The command shows all files in the folder I specified (Commandls), when I execute the command there is one png (lsnoarg) inside the folder Commandls therefore the ouput is lsnoarg.

   The output is not an error.

 ## Share an example of using the command with a path to a file as an argument.
-  1. cd
+  1. __cd__
      ![Image](cdtoafile.png)

      `cd Commandcd/cdtoadirct.png`

   Absolute path: /Users/wenxili/Desktop/UCSD/CSE 15L

   There is a folder Commandcd inside the folder CSE 15L and there is a file named cdtoadirct.png inside Cammmandcd.
 The command produces an error since cd wants to get into a folder but cdtoadirct.png is an actual file.

   The output is an error since cd need to be into a directory, cannot directly open a file.

   2.ls
       ![Image](lsfile.png)